lokalized/lokalized-java/README.md

 [`Strings.Builder.runtimeLimits(...)`](https://javadoc.lokalized.com/com/lokalized/Strings.Builder.html#runtimeLimits(com.lokalized.TranslationRuntimeLimits)).
 It can also be supplied directly through [`PluralOperands.Builder.runtimeLimits(...)`](https://javadoc.lokalized.com/com/lokalized/PluralOperands.Builder.html#runtimeLimits(com.lokalized.TranslationRuntimeLimits)).
-Limit violations in a catalog fail during loading or `Strings` construction where possible; violations caused by lookup values or generated expansion are resolution failures.
+The loader validates expressions and numeric literals against hard ceilings because it does not yet know which runtime policy an application will select. `Strings` construction then compiles the catalog and enforces its configured limits, so a catalog may load successfully but be rejected by `Strings` under the defaults.
+This preserves an explicit opt-up path without allowing work above the hard ceilings.
+Violations caused by lookup values or generated expansion are resolution failures.

 ## A More Complex Example